The best PDF readers for Windows make it simple and easy to manage PDF documents on any Windows machine.

 Although PDF files are initially created so that they cannot be altered, there is now a range of free PDF editors available as well as paid-for options, which allow PDF files to be annotated, edited, and even digitally signed.

-Additionally, because PDF files can contains not just text but also images, tables, charts, and other data, there are now, there are also now PDF to Word converters, as well as PDF to Excel converters.
+Additionally, because PDF files can contain not just text but also images, tables, charts, and other data, there are now, there are also now PDF to Word converters, PDF to Excel converters, and apps that let you combine PDF files.

 There is also a range of document scanning software available to help turn paper documents into PDF files for digital use and storage.